 - Discover behind the scene videos of MPM Untold– a Youtube series exploring the Milwaukee Public Museum’s collections.

 - View MPM’s fun and educational newsletters with videos, articles, and activities for both children and adults.
 Sign up for their weekly newsletter if you’re interested.

 - Watch shortened Planetarium productions and Museum Object Spotlight presentations by University of Wisconsin-Milwaukee graduate students.

 Article written by Jesse BaDour, Marketing and Event Coordinator for Welcome to Glendale.
-Although Jesse is not a mother yet, she has siblings and cousins that will need to stay occupied this summer.
-She is aware of the impact COVID-19 has had on summer events, family vacations, and even summer day camps.
+Although Jesse is not a mother yet, she has siblings and cousins that will need to stay occupied as many schools have switched to online learning and after school activities and community events have been cancelled due to COVID-19.
 With her passion to learn and help, she wanted to forward her research to others in the North Shore area.